ADirin/OTP1_LectureMaterial/Week 1/Introduction to Software Engineering.md

-# Introduction to software Engineering
+# Introduction to software Engineering / Software project Mangement
 Software Engineering is a discipline that encompasses the systematic and disciplined approach to developing, operating, and maintaining software systems.
 It involves various processes, methodologies, and techniques aimed at creating high-quality software efficiently.
 In this introduction, we will explore the fundamental concepts of software engineering, including software engineering processes,